Select

 selection2

 .
-For example, to select the first column of this array:
+For example, to select the second column of this array

 and to select a column from the mtcars